1 Introducing Zig

 • switch statements must exaust all possible options.

-• the zig compiler forces you to handle every possible error.
+• the zig compiler forces you to handle every possible error in your program.

 1.10 Other parts of Zig